koszalix/rewrite-helper/README.md

 `passwd` - admin password
 `port` - connection port
 `timeout` - maximum time to response, if api request exceeded this time request wil be treated as fail
-`startup` - specify behavior on app start
-`startup/test` - test connection to api
-`startup/timeout` - timeout for api connection test
-`startup/exit_on_fail` - exit when test connection fails, when set to False program will try to connect to api until success `startup/retry_after` - time between next test connection to api if previous connection fails
+`startup` - if set to `True` program don't start until connection can be established (connection will be tested every 10
+            seconds)
 ## Configure miscellaneous software options
 Add following section to config file
 ```yaml